-Where there exists an outstanding matter of discipline not yet resolved, the Committee should defer the completion of its assessment for that candidate (unless the Committee otherwise intends to assess the candidate "Unable to Recommend").
+Where there exists an outstanding matter of discipline not yet resolved, the Committee shall note the pending disciplinary matter on the candidates report.

-The Personal History Form is designed to provide the basic data for the Committee assessment of a candidate for judicial appointment.
-In addition to the usual information which is found in a curriculum vitae, it includes information on the candidate's non-legal work history, other professional responsibilities, community and civic activities, a description of the qualifications for appointment, and personal matters such as the candidate's health and financial situation.
+The Questionnaire for Federal Judicial Appointments is designed to provide the basic data for the Committee assessment of a candidate for judicial appointment.
+In addition to the usual information which is found in a curriculum vitae, it includes information on the candidate’s non-legal work history, other professional responsibilities, community and civic activities, a description of the qualifications for appointment, essay questions and personal matters such as the candidate’s health and financial situation.
 Candidates are also asked to provide any other information which is relevant to the application, and which might assist the Committee in its assessment.

-The Personal History Form must be completed in full by each candidate.
-A copy is sent to each Committee member with other material in the candidate's file.
+The Questionnaire for Federal Judicial Appointments must be completed in full by each candidate.
+A copy is sent to each Committee member with other material in the candidate’s file.

-Particular attention must be paid to the "Personal and Other Matters" section of the Personal History Form.
-Any matter listed there by the candidate which raises concern should be investigated fully as part of the Committee's assessment.
+Particular attention must be paid to the “Personal and Other Matters” section of the Questionnaire for Federal Judicial Appointments.
+Any matter listed there by the candidate which raises concern should be investigated fully as part of the Committee’s assessment.
 If additional information is required from the candidate, the Executive Director should be asked to obtain it.

-The Personal History Form also contains the names of the references provided by the candidate, and those of other persons the candidate believes can be usefully consulted by the Committee.
+The Questionnaire for Federal Judicial Appointments also contains the names of the references provided by the candidate, and those of other persons the candidate believes can be usefully consulted by the Committee.
 Where applicable, it also shows whether the candidate consents to the consultation of law partners or close associates.

 Provincial/Territorial Court Judges

-Where a Committee decides to consult the references of a judge or other persons not named in his or her Personal History Form, the same rules regarding procedure and confidentiality apply (see sections on Confidentiality and on Consultations).
+Where a Committee decides to consult the references of a judge or other persons not named in his or her Questionnaire, the same rules regarding procedure and confidentiality apply (see sections on Confidentiality and on Consultations).

 There are no fixed rules concerning the composition of a quorum except that it should include the Committee Chair, Vice-Chair or another member designated to act as interim Chair if the Chair is unable to attend.
 The Executive Director must also be present.